Qixi Tribute: History

 The Qixi Festival (Qiqiao Festival) is an annual event on 7th day of the 7th lunar month in the Chinese calendar, celebrating the love story of the Cowherd and the Weaver Girl.
 Because the Weaver girl is the youngest sister of seven fairies, she is also known as "the Seventh Sister".
 Young girls in China are accustomed to worship the Seventh Sister while praying for their true love.
 Every year, not only young girls but also boys, the elderly and children are fond of taking part in the Qixi festival.

 In order to show their worship to the Weaver Girl, almost every family holds a ceremony.
 Firstly, the family prepares tributes like melon, apples and some desserts.
 Young girls like to make some handicrafts of their own to show their eagerness to the Weaver Girl.
 Then the family places a table in the front yard under the sky aiming to show their great respect to the goddess.
 At the same time, the whole family shares the food and blessing together.
 Apart from worshiping the Weaver Girl, people are fond of showing their respect to the other six goddesses, so worshiping the Seven Goddesses has become a regular custom.

 Development

 One of the famous customs is "the Seven Goddesses Worship", which dates back to the Five Dynasties period (AD.
 907–960) in China.
 It is always held on the night of 6th day of the 7th lunar month in the Chinese calendar.

 Wangniudun has a custom of making Qixi tribute, worshiping the Seven Goddesses.
-This activity was once discontinued during the Cultural Revolution (1967–1977), and resumed in the early years of Chinese Economic Reform (December, 1978–).
+This activity was once discontinued during the Cultural Revolution (1967–1977), and resumed in the early years of the reform and opening up (December, 1978–).
 A group of villagers organized the Qixi tribute during the Qixi Festival.
 Gradually, more and more villagers took part in the activity.
 They worked together with folk artists, assuring the forms of Qixi tribute with some crops grown locally, a river region in Dongguan.
 From then on, celebration of the Qixi festival, as well as Qixi tribute, has been a prosperous social activity in Wangniudun, Dongguan and even in Southern China.